vinc96/cs3505_project2_client/PS4/Project1/README.txt

 	-Added keyboard control, including the arrow keys and the enter key.
 	-When selecting a cell that already has stuff in it, the contents are highlighted, so any new input will clear them (this is how it works in Google Sheets)
 	-Named the window something other than "Form1" (I will be incredibly surprised if anyone didn't though...
+As the CodedUI test requirements were lifted, those are not included, but it should be known that during development, I engaged in rigorous testing of the GUI, uncovering several bugs that I then fixed.

 ------------WARNING--------------
 I've found that there are issues with VS skipping the SpreadsheetPanel build.
 It ought to work by default, as the current DLL works, but in the case that there